rtstewart/git_practice/README.md

 Now it is time to connect your local git repository and the remote git repository on github.
 In terminal, write this:
 >`git remote add origin https://github.com/Gruximillian/test.git`

-This will connect your local git repository (on your computer) and remote git repository (on github). **Of course, your link to the repository will be different, so take care of that.**
+This will tell git (on your computer) where is remote git repository (on github). **Of course, your link to the repository will be different, so take care of that.**

-Finally, you want to send your local changes to the github.
+Finally, you want to set that git tracks changes on a remote repository and vice versa, and send your local changes to the github.
 It is said that you want to **push** a commit.
 In your terminal, enter this command:
 >`git push -u origin master`

 Now, you will be asked to enter your github password so that you can be allowed to send files to github.